-All you have to do is select your choice using the slider located on the microphone’s front and switch to your desired pattern.
+You must select your choice using the slider on the microphone’s front and switch to your desired pattern.
 This also means no logging onto complicated software to make your adjustments.

-The Samson Satellite features an internal shock mount located in the microphone’s head.
-This helps isolate the condenser capsule and prevents any accidental noises, such as table-bumping or walking on floors, from being picked up.
+The Samson Satellite features an internal shock mount in the microphone’s head.
+This helps isolate the condenser capsule and prevents accidental noises, such as table-bumping or walking, from being picked up.

 This shock mount also helps to eliminate plosives when you’re speaking.
 It doesn’t come with an additional pop filter.
-However, these are easy to find online and are quite affordable.
+However, these are easy to find online and are pretty affordable.

-As well as the easy to use slider that lets you switch between pickup patterns, the Samson Satellite also features two more built-in controls that are conveniently located on the front of the microphone.
+As well as the easy-to-use slider that lets you switch between pickup patterns, the Samson Satellite also features two more built-in controls conveniently located on the front of the microphone.

-This also makes it a great microphone for Skype or Zoom calling.
-We all know the struggle of trying to deal with feedback when conducting an online interview, but with zero-latency monitoring, that’s a thing of the past.
+This also makes it an excellent microphone for Skype or Zoom.
+We all know the struggle of dealing with feedback when conducting an online interview, but with zero-latency monitoring, that’s a thing of the past.

-One of the most appealing aspects of the Samson Satellite is that it features a plug and play design.
-This means it can be easily connected to your computer or recording device through a USB cable.
+One of the most appealing aspects of the Samson Satellite is that it features a plug-and-play design.
+This means it can easily connect to your computer or recording device through a USB cable.

-The versatility of the Samson Satellite continues to shine through in the fact that it is universally compatible across operating systems.
-So, as with its connectivity, you aren’t restricted by the device you use to record onto.
+The versatility of the Samson Satellite continues to shine through because it is universally compatible across operating systems.
+So, as with its connectivity, you aren’t restricted by the device you use to record.

 The Samson Satellite also has a frequency response of 20Hz-20KHz.
-This means that it can pick up a wide variety of vocal sounds and produce them into clear, conversational tones.
+This means that it can pick up various vocal sounds and produce them into clear, conversational tones.

-However, it’s worth noting that the frequency response does alter depending on the pickup pattern you’ve chosen.
+However, it’s worth noting that the frequency response alters depending on your chosen pickup pattern.